 2. Some Important Jehovah's Witness Teachings

-One of the most debated verses in scripture for the Jehovah's Witness is John 1:1.
+One of the most debated scripture verses for the Jehovah's Witness is John 1:1.

 For more information on Jehovah's